thingsym/vaw-documentation/content/directory-layout/_index.md

 	* localhost
 	* spec_helper.rb
 	* sync-dir
-* themes (stores WordPress theme zip format files)
+* themes (stores WordPress theme zip format files, if necessary)
 * uploads (uploads directory in the wp-content)
 * Vagrantfile (Vagrant configuration file)
 * wordpress (synchronize to the Document Root. create automatically at `vagrant up`, if it does not exist.)